harry-levick/Scrimmage/src/main/resources/audio/MUSIC_NOTES.md

 ## Suggested Use of Tracks
 * Obliteration
   * Fight Scene
-* Satiate - onlu percussion
+* Satiate - only percussion
   * Fight Scene
   * Warmup
 * Man Down